P2: targeting cardiac macrophages

 Targeting cardiac tissue-resident and monocyte-derived macrophages

 Tissue-resident cardiac macrophages (MΦ) play essential roles in tissue repair, regeneration, and fibrosis in response to repAMI.
-Inflammatory-recruited monocyte and MΦ populations are not well defined yet.
-Unclear influence of the microenvironment on cell polarization and function.
-Niche-specific infiltration of different MΦ populations profile is affected by the MΦ migration inhibitory factor (MIF).
+However, inflammatory-recruited monocyte and MΦ populations are not well defined yet.
+Moreover, it is unclear which influence the microenvironment exerts on cell polarization and function.
+Niche-specific infiltration of different MΦ population profiles is also being investigated from the perspective of the impact of the MΦ migration inhibitory factor (MIF).

 • Which MΦ populations are recruited to which inflammatory niches?